zhzLuke96/encryPI/README.md

 # Encrypt in π
+encryπ!
+Put your files in π! ?
+This tool can encrypt your files into PI!
+And quickly recover your encrypted information.

+However, cost is obvious, you need at least twice the space of the source file to store your encrypted content...

+but, this idea is very interesting, isn't it? you can check out the [project(pifs)](https://github.com/philipl/pifs).

+# π
 PI is a magic number, it seems to be a combination, contains unlimited possibilities(decimal part), and can even be used as a random number generator.
 But no one can prove it

-However, here we have by default it has been proven, because at least before 1 billion, it seems to be desirable
+> However, here we have by default it has been proven, because at least before 1 billion, it seems to be desirable<br>

-> Combined：a number containing all combinations of numbers, called the "combined number"
+> `Combined：a number containing all combinations of numbers, called the "combined number"`

 # todo
 - [x]base